devlaming/mgreml/README.md

 | Some pheno 109 | 0.249 |
 | Some pheno 110 | 0.249 |

 The simple reason for this bias is that we did not control for any fixed-effect covariates.

+### Controlling for covariates

 By removing the `--no-intercept` option, `mgreml` automatically adds one fixed effect per phenotype, namely a fixed effect that controls for differences in mean across phenotypes:

 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \